Ray Kroc: Early life

-Developing and purchasing McDonald's
+McDonald's

 After World War II, Kroc found employment as a milkshake mixer salesman for the foodservice equipment manufacturer Prince Castle.
-When Prince Castle Multi-Mixer sales plummeted because of competition from lower-priced Hamilton Beach products, Kroc was impressed by Richard and Maurice McDonald, who had purchased eight of his Multi-Mixers for their San Bernardino, California restaurant, and visited them in 1954.
+When Prince Castle mixers sales plummeted because of competition from lower-priced Hamilton Beach products, Kroc was intrigued by Richard and Maurice McDonald, who had purchased eight of his mixers for their restaurant in San Bernardino, California.
+Kroc visited the brothers in 1954 to see why they were making so many milkshakes.

 After finalizing a franchise agreement with the McDonald brothers, Kroc sent a letter to Walt Disney.
-They had met as ambulance attendant trainees at Old Greenwich, Connecticut during World War I. Kroc wrote, "I have very recently taken over the national franchise of the McDonald's system.
-I would like to inquire if there may be an opportunity for a McDonald's in your Disney Development".
+They had met as ambulance attendant trainees in Old Greenwich, Connecticut, during World War I. Kroc wrote, "I have very recently taken over the national franchise of the McDonald's system.
+I would like to inquire if there may be an opportunity for a McDonald's in your Disney Development."
 According to one account, Disney agreed but with a stipulation to increase the price of fries from ten cents to fifteen cents, allowing himself the profit.
 Kroc refused to gouge his loyal customers, leaving Disneyland to open without a McDonald's restaurant.
 Writer Eric Schlosser, writing in his book Fast Food Nation, believes that this is a doctored retelling of the transaction by some McDonald's marketing executives.
-Most probably, the proposal was returned without approval.
+The proposal was likely returned without approval.

 Kroc has been credited with making a number of innovative changes in the food-service franchise model.
 Chief among them was the sale of only single-store franchises instead of selling larger, territorial franchises which was common in the industry at the time.
 Kroc recognized that the sale of exclusive licenses for large markets was the quickest way for a franchisor to make money, but he also saw in the practice a loss in the franchisor's ability to exert control over the course and direction of a chain's development.
 Above all else, and in keeping with contractual obligations with the McDonald brothers, Kroc wanted uniformity in service and quality among all of the McDonald's locations.
 Without the ability to influence franchisees, Kroc knew that it would be difficult to achieve that goal.
 By granting a franchisee the right to only one store location at a time, Kroc retained for the franchise some measure of control over the franchisee, or at least those desiring to someday own the rights to another store.

-Kroc's policies for McDonald's included establishing locations only in suburban areas; restaurants were not allowed to build in downtown and urban areas since more impoverished residents might break in and enter after the main business hours were over.
-Restaurants were to be kept properly sanitized at all times, and the staff must be clean, properly groomed and polite to children.
-The food was to be of a strictly fixed, standardized content and restaurants were not allowed to deviate from specifications in any way.
-There was to be no waste of anything, Kroc insisted; every condiment container was to be scraped completely clean.
-No cigarette machines or pinball games were allowed in any McDonald's.